jpclipffel/terraform_module.docker-registry/README.md

 }
 ```

-The restart your Docker daemon: `sudo systemctl restart docker`
+Then restart your Docker daemon: `sudo systemctl restart docker`